Dan Severn: Independent promotions (1999–2023)

 In 2015, on Great North Wrestling (GNW) Dan faced Hannibal for the Great North Wrestling Canadian Championship in a losing effort.

 In May 2016, Dan signed with AIW for a promotional deal.
 He was put into a championship tournament named the "JT Lightning Invitational Tournament 2016" Severn advanced by defeating Colin Delaney.
-Severn was knocked out of the tournament in the semi finals in a fatal four-way match when Raymond Rowe was the victor against Dan, Tim Donst and Tracey Williams.
+Severn was knocked out of the tournament in the semi-finals in a fatal four-way match when Raymond Rowe was the victor against Dan, Tim Donst and Tracey Williams.

 On February 4, 2017, Severn was inducted into the War Wrestling Hall of Fame in Lima, OH.

 On May 12, 2017, Dan Severn competed at Gladiator Championship Wrestling against Brent Myers in a winning effort via his Beast Choker finishing submission move.
 Then on June 3, Dan returned to Price of Glory Wrestling where he defeated "so fine" Frank Isaac Anderson, who Severn trained to become a professional wrestler.

-On March 17, 2019, Josh Barnett announced via Twitter that Severn would be participating in Game Changer Wrestling's (GCW) "Bloodsport" event, an event that features worked matches presented in a shoot style.
-Severn is set to take on former UFC Heavyweight champion Frank Mir in Mir's professional wrestling debut on April 4.
+On March 17, 2019, Josh Barnett announced via Twitter that Severn would be participating in Game Changer Wrestling's (GCW) Bloodsport, an event that features worked matches presented in a shoot style.
+Severn competed against former UFC Heavyweight Champion Frank Mir in Mir's professional wrestling debut at the event on April 4.
+Severn lost the match.

 On April 5, 2019, Severn appeared for Major League Wrestling at their second Battle Riot event.
 He competed in the titular match, entering at number two and was eventually eliminated by Minoru Tanaka.

+Midwest Wrestling Alliance / Price of Glory Wrestling (2004–2018)

+Severn founded Midwest Wrestling Alliance (MWA) with Mark Pennington, based out of Coldwater, Michigan in June 2004.
+Utilizing the many students at his pro wrestling school Michigan sports camps, they created the popular promotion running on a monthly basis.
+In 2005, the promotion was renamed Price of Glory (PoG).
+Severn competed many times in PoG against the likes of Jimmy Jacobs, N8 Mattson, CJ Otis, Jack Thriller and more.
+He was a referee for Price of Glory 17: Merry Massacre in 2005.

+On June 21, 2009, Severn and Johnny Dynamo had a career vs career match for the POGW Heavyweight Championship at Faded Glory IV, where the loser would be forced to retire.
+After a technical match-up, Severn came out as the victor and won the Price of Glory Heavyweight championship.
+The show ended with the two wrestlers showing respect to each other and the roster came out to pay tribute to Dynamo's career.
+Severn vacated the title at Intrusion on September 13.
+After running for fourteen years, the promotion closed in 2018.